Pulmonary Rehabilitation

 Energy-conserving techniques

 Patients are taught ways to conserve their energy to prevent shortness of breath.
-Techniques may include ways to avoid reaching, lifting or bending, as well as finding healthy ways to manage stress.2
+Techniques may include ways to avoid reaching, lifting, or bending.
+Rehab may also focus on finding healthy ways to manage stress.2

 Breathing strategies